 Between 2010 and 2018, the percent of the total non-White population for most census block groups in the county increased from 21-40 percent in 2010 to 41-60 percent in 2018.
-As shown in Figure 10, people of color now comprise a large majority of the population within many block groups correlating to identified communities. , such as in the unincorporated neighborhoods of Florin and South Sacramento.
-The proportion of people of color is also increasing in the unincorporated areas of Rio Linda, Antelope, and North Highlands.
+As shown in Figure 10, people of color now comprise a large majority of the population within many block groups correlating to identified communities.
 The percentage of non-White residents is predominately clustered in the more urban communities of Arden Arcade, South Sacramento and North Highlands/ Foothill Farms.
-The proportion of people of color is also increasing in the unincorporated areas of Rio Linda; and Antelope.
+The proportion of people of color is also increasing in the unincorporated areas of Rio Linda and Antelope.
 These are the areas of the County that historically did not have racially restrictive covenants.
 The population becomes more White in the suburban areas of Carmichael/Old Foothill Farms, Fair Oaks and the predominately agricultural communities of Southeast and Cosumnes.
 Portions of these suburban areas were subject to racially restrictive covenants.
-Orangevale, a suburban/rural residential community located at the northeast corner of the County is the least diverse portion of the County, with portions being less than 20 percent non--White.
+Orangevale, a suburban/rural residential community located at the northeast corner of the County is the least diverse portion of the County, with portions being less than 20 percent non-White.